Browse the Guide:

 Henry, Montgomery, Pittsylvania, and Tazewell counties, Virginia, and in

 The collection consists of a CD showing ceramic artwork from a show by VT architecture school alumna Lisa Taranto in 2006.
 It includes color images, movie files, architectural drawings for ceramic buildings, and test files with biographical information.
-International Archive of Women in Architecture.
-Ms2008-003.
+Part of IAWA Small Collections.
+Ms2009-054.

 TARTER FAMILY PAPERS (1862-1865).
 0.1 cu. ft.
 The collection includes a letter from J. W. & Susan M. Tarter to J. W.'s brother, Confederate soldier James H. Tarter; a CSA envelope, and James H.'s Oath of Allegiance certificate.
 The letter, written from Wythe County and dated November 2nd, 1862, includes mostly family news, food prices, and war news.
-Finding aid available on Virginia Heritage database.
+Finding aid available online.
 Ms2012-021.

 TARTER, WILLIAM J. ACCOUNT BOOKS, 1895-1922.
 0.3 cu. ft.
 Wythe County, Virginia, merchant and postmaster.
 Ledgers detailing inventory and transactions of post office; cash books for store and other business enterprises.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms1940-027.

 TATE, LELAND B. (1905-1999).
 PAPERS, 1940-[1955?].
 0.2 cu. ft.
 Professor of rural sociology at Virginia Tech.
 Newspaper clippings relating to industrial and economic development in the New River Valley, with an emphasis on the Radford Army Ammunition Plant, together with studies titled "Facts About the Blacksburg Community" and "Some Facts About Virginia's People."
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms1956-004.

 TATE, MILDRED.
 LETTER, 1940.
 0.1 cu. ft.
 Letter from Mildred Tate to Mrs. Gillette inviting her to a dinner at the Hillcrest Dormitory on the campus of the Virginia Polytechnic Institute.
 Mildred Tate was a professor of Home Economics at the VPI from 1937 to 1960.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms52-002

 TAYLOR, JAMES (d.
 1804).
 INVENTORY OF ESTATE, 1814.
 0.1 cu. ft.